rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 `Alternative` is widely used and replacing it would, probably, be very hard or even impossible.
 Replacement would be useful only if the ecosystem accepts it.

 I have created a simple proof of concept replacement.
 It includes an error type variable in the typeclass definition.
-Including explicit errors makes event the laws much nicer IMO.
+Doing this makes event the laws look nicer IMO.
 You can find it the linked [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder) under the name [_add_blank_target `Vlternative`](https://github.com/rpeszek/experiments/blob/master/alternative/src/Vlternative.hs) (upside down _A_).
 It is a work in progress.